Charles A. Boyle: Death

-First elected in 1954, Boyle was in his third term and was on his way home on November 4, 1959, after he had campaigned for his fellow Democrats in elections the day before.
+Congressman Boyle died in a car crash on November 4, 1959, traveling home from campaigning for fellow Democrats in elections the day before.
 He died after his car had crashed into an elevated train pillar on North Western Avenue.
 Police speculated that Boyle had either fallen asleep or been cut off by another car.
-The 12th district went unrepresented for more than a year until after the 1960 general elections, when the Democrat Edward Rowan Finnegan defeated Theodore P. Fields.
+He was the only occupant of his vehicle at the time of the crash.
+The 12th district went unrepresented for more than a year until after the 1960 general election, when Democrat Edward Rowan Finnegan defeated Republican Theodore P. Fields.